patrickhaetti/django-projects/instructions.md

 # Deployment
 - see branch also "my_site_blog_deployable" (chapter 208-215 / 4a98c56)
+- see also "Serving Static Files (via S3)"  18. for updated required files

 ## Checklist
 + set DEBUG to False in production / replace with env var